itsayeee/GROUP12_MIDTERM-EXAMINATION-FINALE/README.md

   ## 6D.
 INDIRECT
         -> The Excel INDIRECT function returns the reference to a cell based on its string representation.

+*Parameters:*

+    *string_reference* - A textual representation of a cell reference.

+    *ref_style* - Optional.
+It is the reference style to use: either A1 or R1C1.
+If this parameter is omitted, it assumes that the ref_style is set to TRUE.

 ***Syntax***

 =*INDIRECT (string_reference, [ref_styel])*

   ## 6E.
 COLUMN